-Monday January 6th marked the official opening of the newly constructed 12,000 square foot addition housing our Emergency Department, Lobby, Patient Registration, Laboratory Draw Stations, Waiting and Pre-Admission Testing Area.
-The new, modern ED is larger with easier access in the front of the hospital.
-Our relationships with URMC–Strong Hospital and Wyoming County Medical PC provides experienced physicians you can trust 24 / 7.
+January 6, 2014 marked the official opening of the newly constructed 12,000 square foot addition housing our Emergency Department, Lobby, Patient Registration, Laboratory Draw Stations, Waiting and Pre-Admission Testing Area.
+The modern ED is larger with easy access in the front of the hospital.
+Our relationship with UBMD Emergency Medicine provides experienced physicians you can trust 24/7.
 We have innovative, lifesaving technology such as new cardiac monitors to provide you with advanced care when you need it.
 It’s what the people of this community deserve – today,tomorrow and for years to come.

-Patient Registration is now located in the new additon of the the hospital (near the Emergency Room main entrance and lobby)
+Patient Registration is located on the ground floor near the Emergency Room main entrance and lobby.

 Frequently Asked Questions (FAQ’s)